turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 ##   *Move both these files into a new directory; celo-data-dir*
    The directory is called celo-data-dir.
-   "mkdir" makes a new directory. "cd" will choose directory.
+   "mkdir" makes a new directory. "cd" choose the directory.
    "mv" moves a file into the directory.
-Source in files often, especialy after editing them.
+Source in files often, especially after editing them.

     $ chmod u+x ./start_celo.sh
     $ pwd